DinoMunchy/TheHanger/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment

+The site is deployed on GitHub Pages at: https://dinomunchy.github.io/TheHanger/